Your account has been created!

 In other words, definitions matter and since this is a platform all about innovation it is important that we understand what it is (and what it isn’t), explain what we mean when we talk about embracing innovation and give you a good innovation definition.

 Webster’s dictionary generically defines innovation as “a new idea, a novelty”, as “the introduction of something new”.
 However, is innovation really just idea generation or new product development?
+Invention and Innovation are not the same!

 If we think about it, throughout the course of history, not every invention has been able to have a great impact on society and in the world.
 GoogleGlass for example, gave the public the ability to do something new.
 However it did not have much market impact.
-While it is an innovative product, it is no innovation.
+While it is an invention, it is no innovation.
 Opposed to that, Apple products are often great innovations.
 Jacob Morgan argues in the video below that “they were created, distributed and upscaled, allowing a lot of people to use them and experience them, and bringing a dramatic impact on how we work and/or live”.

 For a product or service to become a breakthrough and change lives, it must become an innovation.
 Following his logic, an invention becomes an innovation only when implemented and used on a large scale.
 “While an invention creates the concept and ability to do something, innovation is taking that ability and adding impact to it”.
 This concept can be summarized with the formula: